 Closeup of a pushpin used to hang a picture

-Push pins don’t need additional tools like nails or screws—just push them into the wall and hang your picture directly on the hook.
+Push pins don’t need additional picture hanging tools like nails or screws—just push them into the wall and hang your picture directly on the hook.
 These push pins are a fresh alternative to regular wall tacks, and they only leave a tiny pin-sized hole on the wall afterward.

 Hang non-art decor (like decorative plates)